 CDG performs compromise, ransomware, and third-party risk assessments on your security infrastructure and ensures continuous cybersecurity monitoring of your organization.
 CDG analyses your security status, compare it against mandatory and the latest security frameworks, and provides fool-proof threat management solutions for your organization.

-CDG’s Outcome-based security program provides insightful data on prevented and predicted cyber threats and vulnerable security weak links, enabling quick and efficient decision-making.
+CDG’s Custom Security Program provides insightful data on prevented and predicted cyber threats and vulnerable security weak links, enabling quick and efficient decision-making.
 The entire team at CDG acts as your organization’s vCISO to ensure comprehensive protection again cyber security threats, risks, and attacks.